 The assistant of a physical therapist performed the other 20 minutes.
 The physician rescheduled electrical stimulation for the next 3 to 4 days of pain management.

 The physical therapist performs this service for Medicare patients to heel the inflamed joints.
 If the assistant serves during the PT of lower extremity joints, the CQ modifier attaches to the CPT code with GP.
 It is appropriate to report with modifier GP.

 A 36-year-old male had surgery on knee joints two weeks ago and presents to the therapist in an outpatient hospital setting.
 He got muscle dystrophy and poor movement.
 The patient also had muscle contraction issues and knee pain.

 The therapist decided that electrical stimulation improves the blood flow in the knee joint.
 The therapist placed to set the parameters of the device and wires to the targeted knee joint.

 The PT performs four sessions of 15 minutes to massage with medications.
-The physician was present to supervise the whole session while the patient was doing massage alone.
-Patients feel good after the session and reduce pain from severe to mild.
-Therapist scheduled four more sessions to complete heel the pain.
+The physician was present to supervise the whole session while the patient was doing the massage alone.
+Patients feel good after the session, and reduce pain from severe to mild.
+The therapist scheduled four more sessions to complete the heel pain.

-The patient knees are getting better with each PT session, and The service is appropriate to report with GP for the treatment of muscular dystrophy.
+The patient’s knees are getting better with each PT session, and The service is appropriate to report to GP for the treatment of muscular dystrophy.